fmnas/fmnas-site/README.md

 Over time, the complete website will be migrated into this repository.

-This code is written specifically for Forget Me Not and not intended for use in other applications;
-however, it is provided here in case someone else finds it useful.

 ## License

-At this time, all rights reserved by the Forget Me Not Animal Shelter.
+At this time, all rights reserved by Forget Me Not Animal Shelter.

 ## Deployment
 This site is designed to be easy to deploy to any LAMP server, including shared web hosts such as Dreamhost.